kalecser/sneer/code/README.txt

-See license.txt in this same folder for licensing information.

-See the docs folder for project documentation.
+See sneer/code/docs folder for licensing information and project documentation.